Pyseas/J019-Golden-Beach/docs/make_new_model.md

 ### Basic load cases
 Each load case is either kept or removed based on the contents of column C.

-A list of load cases (including descriptions) is inserted as a comment block immediately after the line containing *BASIC LOAD CASES*, in the following format (e.g.):
+A list of load cases (including descriptions) is inserted as a comment block immediately after the line containing *BASIC LOAD CASES* in the following format (e.g.):

 ~~~
 ****   BASIC LOAD CASES                                           *